-From the outset Sir Ian Athfield and Athfield Architects were designing residential, commercial, cultural and civic buildings which often defied both regulations and accepted norms.
-Boundaries were continually pushed, and humour injected, and this is nowhere more evident than in his own home in Amritsar Street, acknowledged by Ath as ‘probably his most important building', and which now accommodates a whole community of family, architectural staff, builders, children, animals and beehives.
+From the outset Athfield Architects were designing residential, commercial, cultural and civic buildings which often defied both regulations and accepted norms.
+Boundaries were continually pushed, and humour injected, and this is nowhere more evident than in his own home in Amritsar Street, acknowledged by Athfield as ‘probably his most important building', and which now accommodates a whole community of family, architectural staff, builders, children, animals and beehives.

 Under his directorship, Athfield Architects won well over 100 design awards and has also been the subject of a number of books, magazine articles and documentaries along with an exhibition at Wellington's City Gallery in 2012.
 In 2004 Athfield was the recipient of the New Zealand Institute of Architects' highest honour, the Gold Medal, and from 2006 - 2008 he was president of the NZIA.
 In 2006 he became the first New Zealand architect to be registered as an APEC Architect.
 In 2012 he was the recipient of the DINZ John Britten Black Pin Award for services to New Zealand Design.
 He was named a Knight Companion of the New Zealand Order of Merit in the 2014 New Year's Honours List.